Sri Lanka - North to South Photo Tour - full itinerary

 Ella — Ahangama — Galle Fort

-After breakfast this morning, we check out from our hotel and set off on a four-hour drive to Ahangama, stopping en route as usual as and when photo opportunities present themselves.
-After a late lunch, we embark on our first attempt to photograph the famous stilted fishermen, before driving on to Galle where we should arrive at the local fishing beach for the full sunset.
+After breakfast this morning, we check out from our hotel and set off on a four-hour drive to Ahangama, stopping en route for a waterfall and as usual as and when photo opportunities present themselves.
+After a late lunch in our Galle hotel, we dress appropriately to photograph the famous stilted fishermen, where we should arrive at the local fishing beach for the full sunset.

 Day 11: